skrisshnaswamy/mnemosyne/math -> machine/Cross Entropy.md

 > - Loss for $p=0.1$ is $-log(0.1) ≈ 2.3$.
 > - Loss for $p=0.01$ is $-log(0.01) ≈ 4.6$.
 >
 The penalty **doubled**.
-It explodes as the model gets more confidently wrong, creating a massive [[Gradient]] that forces the model to correct its biggest mistakes quickly.
+It explodes as the model gets more confidently wrong, creating a massive [[Derivative#Gradient|gradient]] that forces the model to correct its biggest mistakes quickly.

 ---